avireet/Word-Counter/README.md

 # Word-Counter
-A beginner project for HTML  and JavaScript learners
+A beginner project for HTML, CSS and JavaScript learners